TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

       :attr:`tb_frame` points to the execution frame of the current level;
       :attr:`tb_lineno` gives the line number where the exception occurred;
       :attr:`tb_lasti` indicates the precise instruction.
-      The line number and last instruction in the traceback may differ from the line number of its frame object if the exception occurred in a :keyword:`try` statement with no matching except clause or with a finally clause.
+      The line number and last instruction in the traceback may differ kutoka the line number of its frame object if the exception occurred in a :keyword:`try` statement with no matching except clause or with a finally clause.